cancermodels-org/GrowthCurveME/README.md

 ## Getting Started

 First load the package and import a sample dataset.
-Here in this example we have confluency based growth assay data.
+Here in this example we have confluency-based growth assay data.
 In this experiment, there are multiple “clusters” or well replicates.
 Although they all follow a general growth pattern, each of the well replicates start at different growth measurements.